 Turbine group equipment

-What is some of the equipment the turbine group handles?
+What is some of the equipment the turbine group you lead handles?

 There is a huge amount and range: